beet-software/dorm/docs/docs/reference/framework-contracts.md

 cast or type erasure.
 The in-memory, BLoC, MySQL, PostgreSQL, and SQLite engines currently implement the capability.

+## Synchronization capability

+Synchronization is an optional capability layered above `BaseEngine`.
+A primary engine must implement `ChangeTrackedEngine<Q, P>` and return a `ChangeTrackedReference<Q, P>`.
+The reference executes a mutation and reports a `MutationResult` containing both the ordinary operation result and an exact `MutationChangeSet`.

+A change set contains the operation kind, entity table name, ordered sequence, operation id, affected encoded identities, and final serialized data where applicable.
+This allows a replica to apply the result without executing the primary callback or recomputing a primary filter.

+The `dorm_sync` package composes these contracts through `SynchronizedEngine<Q, P>`.
+Its target interfaces intentionally separate
+capabilities:

+- `SyncReadTarget` supports finite reads and streams;
+- `SyncApplyTarget` applies materialized change sets;
+- `SyncReadApplyTarget` combines read and apply behavior for replicas;
+- `SyncMutationTarget` adds primary change-tracked mutations.

+`EngineSyncTarget` adapts a change-tracked primary. `EngineReplicaTarget` adapts a regular `BaseEngine` for read fallback and materialized delivery.
+The composed engine is not a `TransactionalEngine`; replica delivery is ordered and at-least-once, not a distributed transaction.

+See [Synchronize database engines](synchronization.md) for the outbox, fallback, identity, relationship, retry, and lifecycle semantics.
 ## Error contract

 There is no common dORM exception class.
 Contract users can observe ordinary